 Carbon Dioxide (CO2) gas is found in the atmosphere as a normal constituent at background levels of approximately 350 to 450 parts per million (ppm).
 CO2 is also a byproduct of human respiration.
 Typically, in building spaces with inadequate amounts of fresh air introduced and circulated, CO2 levels and other building and occupant generated air contaminants will accumulate and increase over the course of a day.
 It is likely that the CO2 levels will increase in any building space while occupied and fresh outside air is not brought into the space.
 CO2 is typically not a problem in and of itself in general indoor environments; however, it is used as an indicator of the adequacy of the fresh air ventilation.
 CO2 levels, in general, can be used as an indicator of sufficient ventilation in a space.
 The primary purpose of introducing fresh tempered outside air into buildings is to dilute the building of occupant generated air contaminants, which would improve the perceived IAQ and occupant comfort and productivity.
 Inadequate ventilation (and/or elevated temperatures) are frequently causes of complaints, such as respiratory, eye, nose and throat irritation, lethargy, and headaches.
-The CO2 results and testing locations are presented in Appendix A. CO2 levels at all indoor locations tested were documented in the range of approximately 436 to 983 ppm, which is well below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm.
-These concentration ranges are also below the generally accepted guideline limit of 800 to 1,000 ppm.
+The CO2 results and testing locations are presented in Appendix A. CO2 levels at all indoor locations tested were documented in the range of approximately 556 to 988 ppm, which is well below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm.
+These concentration ranges are within or below the generally accepted guideline limit of 800 to 1,000 ppm.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends a guideline in their Standard 62-2001 for Ventilation for Acceptable Indoor Air Quality for a maximum of 700 ppm $CO_2$ above outside air concentrations as a value under which employee complaints are minimized.
-On the day of this testing, the outdoor ambient concentration average of $CO_2$ was recorded at 367 ppm with a corresponding value of 1,067 ppm, for a maximum $CO_2$ for perceived acceptable air quality.
-The ASHRAE standard also calls for a minimum of 20 cubic feet of outside air (FOA) per minute per occupant be introduced into office spaces, and if applicable, 15 cfm per occupant of classrooms, to maintain dilution of contaminants and perceived indoor air quality.
+On the day of this testing, the outdoor ambient concentration of $CO_2$ was recorded at 399 ppm with a corresponding value of 1,099 ppm, for a maximum $CO_2$ for perceived acceptable air quality.